 6) Souvlaki

 You don't have to go to Greece to know what souvlaki is.
 They are similar to kebabs, except that kebabs originally came from Turkey and are considered a Mediterranean dish.
-Either way, souvlaki is great fare to vend from a mobile cart.
+Either way, souvlaki is great fare to vend from a mobile food cart.
 It doesn't take long for the skewers with little cubes of chicken, beef, lamb or pork (something you won't find on a proper kebab) to grill.
 Wrap them in pita, top with tomatoes, onions and tzatziki sauce and you have an authentic Greek treat.

 7) Jambalaya